 One of the big problems with reductionism is that it is the main thought behind how our curriculum has been traditionally set up in every school across our nation – 45 minutes in Chemistry – 45 minutes in Spanish II – 45 minutes in Algebra II – 45 minutes in Health – and then it’s time for lunch (even though it’s only 10:30 in the morning, but that’s another topic for discussion).
-It’s no wonder our children can’t “understand” anything.
-Thank goodness there’s been a movement toward an integrated curriculum (even though parents freak out when they hear about block scheduling), but such an undertaking require a tremendous shift (dare I say “change” in this day and age).
-The compartmentalized model prepared our children to work in factories; today, they need an educational model in order to function in the world they will enter upon graduation.
+It’s no wonder our children can’t “understand” anything, and how knowledge needs to be connected with knowledge from other disciplines to create interdisciplinary knowledge.

 When I was in school, the perfect study environment was at a desk with good lighting in a chair that was not very comfortable so one could focus attention on the matter at hand.
-When my kids were in high school (about a decade ago), they were able to work on homework on a computer with the television on, listening to an ipod with their cellphone nearby in case anyone sends them a text message.
+When my kids were in high school (over a decade ago), they were able to work on homework on a computer with the television on, listening to an ipod with their cellphone nearby in case anyone sends them a text message.
 They could look up answers to questions on the Internet, and even join chat groups to study with kids taking the same subject.

 Some may say these children cannot focus on their work, but I’ve also seen my kids curl up with a book in a chair with a cup of tea and read.
-Yes, they can do it – but only if it interests them.
+Yes, they can do it – but only if it interests AND ENGAGES them.
 When they were in high school, if you asked them how school was, they’d say, “It’s boring.”
 Guess what?
 They were right…especially if that 45-minute class schedule repeats every day.
 The content isn’t necessarily boring, but the way it’s presented may very well be.
 A teacher saying, “Well, I can’t make Chemistry any more exciting for you” does nothing to foster interest in the sciences…especially when we need advancement in science, technology, and mathematics.

 Speaking of science, recall the panel of experts that were convened in the early 20th Century to analyze and develop the best practice for teaching Chemistry, Physics and Biology.
 The panel concluded their studies by saying there is as much Chemistry and Biology in Physics as there is Biology and Physics in Chemistry as there is Physics and Chemistry in Biology.
 Therefore, the panel recommended that the progression of sciences be taught in this order: Biology, then Chemistry, then Physics.
 Why?
 Because it’s in ALPHABETICAL ORDER!

 The response from the academic community is usually that it would take an awful lot of work to change the paradigm, especially with difficulties that might be encountered from the teachers’ union, local school boards, and parents.
 While such a dramatic shift could be very difficult in a public school system, especially amid budgeting difficulties, adopting strategies such as this in faith-based schools can differentiate curriculum, helping to retain more students, and send our test scores even higher than they are now.